 The Cost of Compliance Report

 Even with this notable decrease, there’s still one challenge that many firms still face.
-Over a period of eight years when the report has been released, there has been a persistent lack of coordination between control functions.
-Considering that only about half of compliance functions spend over one hour a week to conduct an internal audit, it can be deduced that those working on compliance are not talking to or coordinating with those who are responsible for making compliance rules.
+Over a period of eight years since the report has been released, there has been a persistent lack of coordination between control functions.
+Considering that only about half of compliance functions spend over one hour a week conducting an internal audit, it can be deduced that those working on compliance are not talking to or coordinating with those who are responsible for making compliance rules.

 Compliance Report outside the Financial Institutions

 Financial institutions are heavily regulated.
 While some regulatory requirements for security compliance such as GDPR and HIPPA offer similar penal s, they are meant to provide industry standards for best practices.

 Globalization and peer pressure have thus made information security compliance a genuine requirement for the stability of businesses.
 With Boards of Directors facing penalties placed by Sarbanes-Oxley, SOC 2 reports have become an important consideration for financial institutions, especially considering that federal regulators have made it a requirement.